jbopp/pypmj/projects/scattering/photonic_crystals/slabs/hexagonal/half_spaces_coated_uni/README.md

 # Description

 Unit cell of a photonic crystal (PhC) slab with hexagonal lattice of conically shaped holes (if the side-wall angle is different from 0°).
-The slab is coated with a coating material that fills the holes and is surrounded by half-spaces of uniform material, called *subspace* below the PhC and *superspace* above the coating.
+The slab is uniformly coated and surrounded by half-spaces of uniform material, called *subspace* below the PhC and *superspace* above the coating.
 The setup uses two orthogonal plane wave sources.
 Their direction of incidence can be controlled using to angles *theta* and *phi* (see [Simulation setup](#Simulation-setup)).

 ## Simulation setup